LLNL/scr/doc/rst/users/overview.rst

 and the frequency with which it should be applied.
 Redundancy descriptors reference both store and group descriptors.

-The library creates a default redundancy descriptor.
+The library defines a default redundancy descriptor.
-It assumes that processes on the same node are likely to fail at the same time.
+It assumes that processes on the same node are likely to fail at the same time (compute node failure).
 It also assumes that datasets can be cached in :code:`/dev/shm`, which is assumed to be storage local to each compute node.
 It applies an :code:`XOR` redundancy scheme using a group size of 8.
-Additional redundancy descriptors may be defined by the user or system administrator in configuration files (Section :ref:`sec-config`).
+Additional redundancy descriptors may be defined by the user or system administrator (see :ref:`sec-config`).

 .. _sec-checkpoint_directories: